 Best Use: Try it, in moderation, in high-heat recipes when you don’t want the taste of oil to take center stage, like tempura dishes or potato pancakes.

 Pressed from the meat of the coconut fruit, this solid-at-room-temperature oil is a top food trend.
 While the oil is high in saturated fat, the form (lauric acid) is different from what’s found in animal foods like meat and cheese and doesn’t seem to have the same negative impact on cholesterol.
-Look for virgin coconut oil, which hasn’t been chemically treated and retains its light coconut flavor.
+Look for extra virgin coconut oil, which hasn’t been chemically treated and retains its light coconut flavor.
+Learn more about coconut oil and how to use it at our article What Are Some Good Ways to Cook With Coconut Oil?

 Best Use: You can use it in place of shortening or butter, or to impart a mild flavor to roasted root vegetables.